-Rule Activity Classification Conditions/Standards/Terms Control/Discretion Non-Notification (b) the discharge^ of contaminants^ onto or into land^ from (i) the preparation, storage, use or transportation of stock feed on production land^ (ii) the use of a feedpad (c) the discharge^ of grade Aa biosolids or compost onto or into production land^ (d) the discharge^ of poultry farm litter onto or into production land^ (e) the discharge^ of farm animal effluent onto or into production land^ (or upon expiry or surrender of any existing consent for that discharge^) including: (i) effluent from dairy sheds and feedpads (ii) effluent received from piggeries (iii) sludge from farm effluent ponds (iv) poultry farm effluent and any ancillary discharge^ of contaminants^ into air pursuant to ss15(1) or 15(2A) RMA.
-Where the existing intensive farming land^ use is located partly on land within one or more of the water management sub-zones listed in Table 14.1 and partly on other land, this rule only applies: (a) if at least 20% of the existing intensive farming land^ use is located on land within the listed (e) Rivers^ that are permanently flowing or have an active bed width greater than 1 m, that are crossed by cattle must be bridged or culverted, and the cattle must cross via that bridge or culvert, and runoff originating from the carriageway of the bridge or culvert must be discharged^ onto or into land^. (f) The discharge^ of fertiliser onto or into land^ and any ancillary discharge^ of contaminants^ into air must comply with the conditions^ of Rule 14-5. (g) The discharge^ of contaminants^ onto or into land^ from: (i) the preparation, storage, use or transportation of stock feed on production land^, or (ii) the use of a feedpad and any ancillary discharge^ of contaminants^ into air must comply with the conditions^ of Rule 14-6. (h) The discharge^ of grade Aa biosolids or compost onto or into production land^ and any ancillary discharge^ of contaminants^ into air must comply with the conditions^ of Rule 14-7. (i) The discharge^ of poultry farm litter onto or into production land^ and any ancillary discharge^ of contaminants^ into air must comply with the conditions of Rule 14-9. (j) The discharge^ of farm animal effluent onto or into production land^ including: (i) effluent from dairy sheds and feedpads (ii) effluent received from piggeries (iii) sludge from farm effluent ponds (iv) poultry farm effluent (f) duration of consent (g) review of consent conditionsA (h) compliance monitoring (i) the matters in Policyies 14-5, 14-6 and 14-9.
-Resource consentA applications under this ruleA will not be notified and written approval of affected persons will not be required (notice of applications need not be servedA on affected persons).
+Rule Activity Classification Conditions/Standards/Terms Control/Discretion Non-Notification (i) the preparation, storage, use or transportation of stock feed on production land^ (ii) the use of a feedpad (c) the discharge^ of grade Aa biosolids or compost onto or into production land^ (d) the discharge^ of poultry farm litter onto or into production land^ (e) the discharge^ of farm animal effluent onto or into production land^ (or upon expiry or surrender of any existing consent for that discharge^) including: (i) effluent from dairy sheds and feedpads (ii) effluent received from piggeries (iii) sludge from farm effluent ponds (iv) poultry farm effluent and any ancillary discharge^ of contaminants^ into air pursuant to ss15(1) or 15(2A) RMA.
+Where the existing intensive farming land^ use is located partly on land within one or more of the water management sub-zones listed in Table 14.1 and partly on other land, this rule only applies: (a) if at least 20% of the existing intensive farming land^ use is located on land within the listed water management sub-zones; and (b) to the portion of the existing intensive farming land^ use that is located within the listed water management sub-zones. (ii) the beds^ of rivers^ that are permanently flowing or have an active bed width greater than 1 m. (e) Rivers^ that are permanently flowing or have an active bed width greater than 1 m, that are crossed by cattle must be bridged or culverted, and the cattle must cross via that bridge or culvert, and run-off originating from the carriageway of the bridge or culvert must be discharged^ onto or into land^. (f) The discharge^ of fertiliser onto or into land^ and any ancillary discharge^ of contaminants^ onto or into land^ from: (i) the preparation, storage, use or transportation of stock feed on production land^, or (ii) the use of a feedpad and any ancillary discharge^ of contaminants^ into air must comply with the conditions^ of Rule 14-6. (h) The discharge^ of grade Aa biosolids or compost onto or into production land^ and any ancillary discharge^ of contaminants^ into air must comply with the conditions^ of poultry farm litter onto or into production land^ and any ancillary discharge^ of contaminants^ into air must comply with the conditions^ of poultry farm litter onto or into production land^ and any ancillary discharge^ of contaminants^ into air must comply with the conditions^ of Rule 14-7. (f) duration of consent (g) review of consent conditions^A (h) compliance monitoring (i) the matters in Policyies 14-5, 14-6 and 14-9.
+Resource consent^A applications under this rule^A will not be notified and written approval of affected persons will not be required (notice of applications need not be served^A on affected persons).